 Men's Bible Study

 Men’s Bible Study gathers Thursday mornings, 8-9 am via zoom.
-The Bible study is led by Pastor Rhodes on the upcoming Sunday gospel.
+The Bible study is led by Pastor Greg or Pastor James on the upcoming Sunday gospel.

 The Academy at St. John’s is an initiative of Senior Seasons Ministry.
 The Academy schedule offers a variety of educational courses and activities in the areas of spiritual growth, community service, personal enrichment, healthy living, and FUN!